-109. Streetscape and Public Accessway Landscaping
+103. Streetscape and Public Accessway Landscaping

-Prior to the implementation of planting, as part of the engineering approval the Consent Holder must submit detailed streetscape landscaping plans for all public roads and public accessways to the Council for certification.
-In particular, the plans and supporting planting methodology must:
+The Consent Holder must submit detailed streetscape landscaping plans for all public roads and public accessways to the Council for certification.
+In particular, the plans must:

-- (a) Be prepared by a suitably qualified landscape architect; - (b) Be in general accordance with the relevant landscape plans referenced in Condition 1; - (c) Show all planting including details of intended species, location, plant sizes at time of planting and likely heights on maturity, tree pit specifications, the overall material palette, location of street lights and other service access points; - (d) Ensure that selected species can maintain appropriate separation distances from paths, roads, street lights and vehicle crossings in general accordance with the Auckland Transport Code of Practice; - (e) Include hard landscaping details for accessways; - (f) Include planting methodology; - (g) Include all lighting details within the proposed streets and accessways; - (h) Comply with the Auckland Code of Practice for Land Development and Subdivision: Chapter 7: Landscaping; and - (i) Phormium tenax must be replaced in the planting schedule for the proposed public accessway batters by more suitable alternative species to better address maintenance of batter areas.
+- (a) Be prepared by a suitably qualified landscape architect; - (b) Be in general accordance with the relevant landscape plans referenced in Condition 1; - (c) Show all planting including details of intended species, location, plant sizes at time of planting and likely heights on maturity, tree pit specifications, the overall material palette, location of street lights and other service access points; - (d) Ensure that selected species can maintain appropriate separation distances from paths, roads, street lights and vehicle crossings in general accordance with the Auckland Transport Code of Practice; - (e) Include hard landscaping details for accessways; - (f) Include planting methodology; - (g) Include all lighting details within the proposed streets and accessways; and - (h) Comply with the Auckland Code of Practice for Land Development and Subdivision: Chapter 7: Landscaping.

-110. Drainage Reserves and Parks
+104. Drainage Reserves and Parks

-Prior to the implementation of planting, as part of the engineering approval the Consent Holder must submit detailed engineering and landscape plans (including all hard assets/park furniture/fixtures/planting/turfing) for all local purpose drainage reserves and land in lieu of a reserves to the Council for certification.
-The plans and supporting planting methodology must:
+The Consent Holder must submit detailed engineering and landscape plans (including all hard assets/park furniture/fixtures/planting/turfing) for all local purpose drainage reserves and land in lieu of a reserve as shown on the approved scheme plans referenced in Condition 1.
+The plans must:

-- (a) Be prepared by a suitably qualified landscape architect; - (b) Be in general accordance with the relevant landscape plans referenced in Condition 1; - (c) Include a Weed and Pest Management Plan detailing weed eradication and control methods prior to and after planting; - (d) Identify all new planting to be undertaken on the site including details of the intended species, spacing, quantities, location, plant sizes at the time of planting, their likely heights on maturity and how planting will be staged and established; - (e) Include specifications for plant condition and a written specification detailing the planting methodologies to be used; - (f) Identify existing species to be retained; - (g) Demonstrate a topographic overlay to illustrate suitable gradient levels within the reserve;
+- (a) Be prepared by a suitably qualified landscape architect; - (b) Be in general accordance with the relevant landscape plans referenced in Condition 1; - (c) Include a Weed Management Plan detailing weed eradication and control methods prior to and after planting; - (d) Identify all new planting to be undertaken on the site including details of the intended species, spacing, quantities, location, plant sizes at the time of planting, their likely heights on maturity and how planting will be staged and established;

+- (e) Include specifications for plant condition and a written specification detailing the planting methodologies to be used; - (f) Identify existing species to be retained; - (g) Demonstrate the proposed slopes; - (h) An annotated pavement plan and related specifications, detailing proposed site levels and the materiality and colour of all proposed hard surfacing; and - (i) Comply with the Auckland Code of Practice for Land Development and Subdivision: Chapter 7: Landscaping.